jweiland-net/infinitescrolling/Documentation/AdministratorManual/Index.rst

 [1] Include jQuery file
 	The infinitescrolling function requires the jQuery library to be available.
 A version of jQuery is automatically loaded by default (from the Google API servers).
-If you already have a current version of jQuery in loaded in your website, you need to clear this entry.
+If you already have a current version of jQuery loaded in your website, you need to clear this entry.
 If you want to use the jQuery extension from the Google servers instead of an already loaded version in your website, you need to disable your own version.
 This can typically done with TypoScript.